genshin-base/main-site/data/translated/builds/en.md

 # === characters.#chongyun.roles.#burst_support.notes ===

-Chongyun is much preferred as a Sub DPS/ Nuke over Main DPS as **his Normal Attack scalings are very low,** even when including Constellation 1.
+It is preferred to use Chongyun as a Sub DPS/ Nuke over Main DPS as **his Normal Attack scalings are very low,** even when including Constellation 1.
 His **Elemental Burst on the other hand hits extremely hard** on later constellations and takes a much higher total damage portion over his Normal Attack.
 On top of that, you can Reverse Melt all 3 hits of his Elemental Burst on enemies applied with strong Pyro, such as Bennett's Elemental Skill and Elemental Burst.

 Chongyun is **very niche** as he only performs well in certain teams and can completely destroy the other.
 He is mainly used on a team as an **enabler,** be it for **Reverse Melt teams** (e.g. Melt DPS Bennett) or **Freeze teams** (e.g. Freeze DPS Kaeya).
 He also **does not function well with Physical teams** (e.g. Razor, Eula) as it renders his Elemental Skill useless because it converts their **Normal Attack damage from Physical to Cryo.** They're usually using a Physical Goblet, so if they got their Normal Attack converted from Physical to Cryo, **they won't benefit from Physical DMG Bonus** from the goblet, thus it's a DPS loss.